microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-On the Schematic diagram tab there is the power supply block diagram with online updates of the most important values for easy understanding the working principles.
+On the "Schematic diagram" tab there is the power supply block diagram with online updates of the most important values for easy understanding the working principles.
 This is shown below.

 <p>
   <center>